U.S. Route 9 in New Jersey: Pine Barrens

-The road crosses the Balanger Creek into Little Egg Harbor Township in Ocean County, where US 9 becomes an unnamed road.
-Continuing east, the roadway enters Tuckerton and passes more dense development and the Tuckerton Seaport as "Main Street".
-US 9 crosses the Tuckerton Creek near Pohatcong Lake prior to intersecting the southern terminus of CR 539.
-From this point, the road resumes a north-northeast bearing, passing more areas of the Pine Barrens as it continues back into Little Egg Harbor Township and runs through Parkertown.
+The road then crosses the Balanger Creek where it travels into Little Egg Harbor Township in Ocean County, where US 9's street becomes unnamed.
+Continuing east, the roadway enters Tuckerton and passes more densely packed development and the Tuckerton Seaport as Main Street.
+US 9 then crosses the Tuckerton Creek near Pohatcong Lake prior to intersecting with the southern terminus of CR 539.
+From this point, the road resumes a north-northeast bearing, passing more of the Pine Barrens as it continues back into Little Egg Harbor Township and runs through Parkertown.
 Upon entering Eagleswood Township, US 9 passes through the residential community of West Creek.
-Continuing into Stafford Township, the route reaches Manahawkin, where development increases.
+Continuing into Stafford Township, the route reaches Manahawkin, where developmed land increases.
 In Manahawkin, Route 72, the main route to Long Beach Island, meets US 9 at a cloverleaf interchange.
 In the vicinity of the interchange, the road is a four-lane divided highway.

 After this interchange, the two-lane road passes more development before becoming more wooded.
 US 9 enters Barnegat Township, where it reaches the community of Barnegat, located a short distance to the west of the Barnegat Bay.
 In this community, there is an intersection with the eastern terminus of CR 554.
 Past this intersection, the route enters Ocean Township.
-In this area, US 9 comes to Waretown, where it intersects CR 532 in a commercial area.
-Leaving Waretown, the road heads north through areas of woodland and businesses before crossing the Oyster Creek into Lacey Township.
+In this area, US 9 comes to Waretown, where it becomes unnamed and intersects with CR 532 into a commercial area.
+Leaving Waretown, the road heads north through areas of woodland and businesses before crossing Oyster Creek into Lacey Township.
 Here, the road passes to the east of former Oyster Creek Nuclear Generating Station before crossing over a branch of the Forked River.
 At this point, US 9 runs past businesses in the community of Forked River, turning back to the north-northeast.

 The land gets more built up as the road enters Lanoka Harbor.
 A crossing of the Cedar Creek takes the route into Berkeley Township and US 9 continues north as Atlantic City Boulevard.
 At Bayville, the route is lined with businesses and makes a turn to the northwest.
 The road briefly forms the border between Berkeley Township to the southwest and Pine Beach to the northeast prior to crossing into Beachwood.
 In Beachwood, Route 166 heads north as the route widens into a four-lane divided highway.
 Past Route 166, US 9 turns more to the west past residential neighborhoods as a four-lane undivided road, entering South Toms River, where it widens into a divided highway.
-US 9 crosses CR 530 prior to merging onto the Garden State Parkway again at another interchange.
+US 9 crosses with CR 530 prior to merging onto the GSP again at another interchange.
 At this interchange, the southbound direction of US 9 briefly runs concurrent with eastbound CR 530.